 Laboratory.
-The testing laboratories of the Department, including the () located at 1600 West Broad Street, Columbus, Ohio, and the District testing facilities.
+The testing laboratories of the Department, including the Office of Materials Management (OMM) located at 1600 West Broad Street, Columbus, Ohio, and the District testing facilities.

+Local.
+The LPA responsible for managaging the construction contract and acting through its authorized representative.

 Materials.
 Any materials or products specified for use in the construction of the Project and its appurtenances.

 Partnering.
 A collaborative process for project cooperation and communication meant to achieve effective and efficient contract performance and completion of the Project within budget, on schedule, safely and with requisite quality in accordance with the contract.

+Person in Responsbile Charge (PRC).
+Serves as the agency contact for all issues or inquiries and ensures that all applicable state and federal regulations are followed on the project

 Plans.
-The drawings, standard construction drawings and supplemental drawings provided by the Department that show the location, character, dimensions, and details of the Work.
+The drawings, standard construction drawings and supplemental drawings provided by the LPA or produced by the DBT’s Designer or the Designer’s subconsultants, approved in accordance with the contract, or exact reproductions thereof, that show the location, character, dimensions, and details of the Work.

 Prebid Question.
 A written inquiry submitted by a prospective bidder.

+Professional Landscape Architect.
+A landscape architect registered with the Ohio Landscape Architects Board to practice landscape architecture in the State of Ohio.

 Profile Grade.
 The trace of a vertical plane intersecting the top surface of the proposed wearing surface, usually along the longitudinal centerline of the roadbed.
 Profile grade means either elevation or gradient of such trace according to the context.

 Project Limits.
 Project limits are points on the mainline centerline of construction where the proposed improvement, as described in the project description on the Title Sheet (excluding incidental construction), begins and ends

+Project Manager.
+The LPA's design representative to the DBT

 Project Right-of-Way.
 That portion of the Right-of-Way between the beginning and end of the Project.

 Project.
-The specific section of the highway together with all appurtenances and Work to be performed thereon under the Contract.
+The specific section of the highway or route together with all appurtenances and Work to be performed thereon under the Contract.

 Proposal.
-The approved form on which the Department requires Bids to be prepared and submitted for the Work.
+The approved form on which the LPA requires Bids to be prepared and submitted for the Work.

 Proposal Guaranty.
 The security furnished with a Bid to guarantee that the Bidder will enter into the Contract if its Bid is accepted.

 Questionnaire.
-The specified forms on which the Contractor shall furnish required information as to its ability to perform and finance the Work required under .
+The specified forms on which the Contractor shall furnish required information as to its ability to perform and finance the Work.

 Reasonably Close Conformity.
 Reasonably close conformity means compliance with reasonable and customary manufacturing and construction tolerances where working tolerances are not specified.
 Where working tolerances are specified, reasonably close conformity means compliance with such working tolerances.
-Without detracting from the complete and absolute discretion of the Engineer to insist upon such tolerances as establishing reasonably close conformity, the Engineer may accept variations beyond such tolerances as reasonably close conformity where they will not materially affect the value or utility of the Work and the interests of the Department.
+Without detracting from the complete and absolute discretion of the Engineer to insist upon such tolerances as establishing reasonably close conformity, the Engineer may accept variations beyond such tolerances as reasonably close conformity where they will not materially affect the value or utility of the Work and the interests of the LPA.

+Reference Documents.
+Documents provided by the LPA for informational purposes only.
+The LPA does not represent, warrant, or guarantee the accuracy, completeness or fitness of the Reference Documents.

 Registered Engineer.
-An engineer registered with the to practice professional engineering in the State of Ohio
+An engineer registered with the Ohio State Board of Registration for Professional Engineers and Surveyors to practice professional engineering in the State of Ohio

 Registered Surveyor.
-A surveyor registered with the to practice professional surveying in the State of Ohio.
+A surveyor registered with the Ohio State Board of Registration for Professional Engineers and Surveyors to practice professional surveying in the State of Ohio.